AMWA-TV/nmos/NMOS Technical Overview.md

 * `/APIs/`: RAML API definitions
   * `/APIs/schemas/`: JSON Schemas referenced from the RAML
 * `/examples/`: Example API messages
-* `/docs/`: Normative and supporting documentats, starting with an Overview.
+* `/docs/`: Normative and supporting documents, starting with an Overview.

 The most imporant parts of these are listed on the Specification's main documentation page: